JasonComoMerrimack/Module-6-Project/README.md

 3. java.util.Collections

 Usage:
-This code creates a Stack that asks the user for integers, stores them, and prints them in a sorted format.
+This code creates a Linked List that asks the user for integers, stores them, and prints them in a sorted format.

 ## Module 5 Project: JasonComoModule5Project.java
 Packages: